andy-graybeal/andy-graybeal.github.io/_pages/about.md

 ---
 ## Professional Statement
+IT infrastructure professional with 30 years of progressive experience designing, implementing, modernizing, and supporting network and server infrastructure across small businesses, higher education, and worker-owned cooperative environments.
+Proven track record of guiding organizations through technology transitions—including network modernization, Linux migration, identity and access management, virtualization, and cloud-hosted services—while maintaining secure, reliable, and resilient operations.
+Currently completing an Associate of Applied Science in Cybersecurity and Network Systems to complement extensive real-world experience with current cybersecurity principles and best practices.

+---
 ### Background

 I began my IT career in 1995 as a technician at Tri-Star Computer Solutions, installing and supporting networks, servers, and workstations for retail, manufacturing, and public sector clients, while also delivering phone-based technical support for a regional Internet service provider.
 That hands-on foundation carried into progressively larger environments — from workstation support for state corrections facilities, to a multi-year progression at the University of California, Santa Cruz, from Tier I help desk to server administration supporting roughly 300 clients across university departments.